hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/interviews/361_indias_mission.md

 "It might convey a more definite idea to call it the kernel of all forms of religion, stripping from them the non-essential, and laying stress on that which is the real basis.
-I am a disciple of Ramakrishna Paramahamsa, a perfect Sannyâsin whose influence and ideas I fell under.
+I am a disciple of Ramakrishna Paramahamsa, a perfect Sannyāsin whose influence and ideas I fell under.
 This great Sannyasin never assumed the negative or critical attitude towards other religions, but showed their positive side — how they could be carried into life and practiced.
 To fight, to assume the antagonistic